-Preference will be given to organizations that show an innovative, effective, and direct approach to activating leadership among women and/or girls; form partnerships with other community organizations for deeper impact; demonstrate the long-term sustainability and viability of the initiative; show a clear need for the funds and a plan for their use; demonstrate a long-term commitment to this work; and are located in Cass County of ND or Clay County of MN.
+Preference will be given to organizations that show an innovative, effective, and direct approach to activating leadership among women and/or girls; form partnerships with other community organizations for deeper impact; demonstrate the long-term sustainability and viability of the initiative; show a clear need for the funds and a plan for their use; demonstrate a long-term commitment to this work; and are located in Cass County, N.D., or Clay County, Minn.
 For those without tax-exempt status, a fiscal sponsorship is required.

 Contact Lexi Oestreich with questions: email@example.com